-The Engineering Construction Industry remains key to the success of the UK economy.
-The stakeholders in this industry construct and maintain vital projects such as power stations, oil and process plants and deliver other large scale infrastructure investments.
+The Engineering Construction Industry has a major role supporting energy and petrochemicals in the UK.
+The stakeholders in this industry construct and maintain vital projects such as power stations, nuclear assets, oil and process plants and deliver other large scale infrastructure investments.

-The means of managing labour relationships to deliver project completions to time and budget has rested with the National Agreement for the Engineering Construction Industry since 1981.
-On its introduction, the NAECI was a ground breaking agreement leading to industrial relations stability, that is still the case today and NAECI enjoys considerable success.
+The means of managing labour relationships to deliver project completions to time and budget has rested with the National Agreement for the engineering construction industry since 1981.
+This ground breaking agreement remains key to industrial relations stability not just on new construction but also on a plethora of operational sites which rely on it to provide not just good industrial relations and safety but also a leading edge set of terms and conditions of employment.

 The NAECI has been the subject of significant reviews on a regular basis to ensure it meets the needs of the day and is fit for purpose.
-The NAECI 2019 - 2020 builds upon previous successful revisions, anticipating future requirements for continuous improvement.
+The 2022 - 2023 version builds upon previous successful revisions, anticipating future requirements for continuous improvement.

 The Industry has seen significant changes and the acceleration of change is increasing.
-Today the NAECI is the cornerstone of some 11 large oil and chemical processing sites together with a multitude of smaller sites which depend on it heavily via its Registration facility.
+The NAECI is the cornerstone of some 11 large oil and chemical processing sites together with a multitude of smaller sites which depend on it heavily via its registration facility.

-New build projects continue to be slow to coming forward in the life of the 2019-2020 Review due to capacity auctions changing the dynamics for funding.
-Nevertheless we need to demonstrate that we can work effectively within NAECI to improve productivity and efficiency and to show and that we can deliver agreed changes effectively and quickly.
+New build projects continue to be slow in coming forward and this will remain so through the term of the 2022 - 2023 as the energy mix and capacity auctions lead to uncertain conditions for energy investment.
+This is a challenging scenario for contractors and their employees seeking to earn a living in our industry.
+We can meet this challenge by demonstrating our ability to work effectively within NAECI to improve productivity and efficiency and to show and that we can deliver changes effectively and quickly.

-Meeting those objectives will give our clients, existing and new, the confidence to engage with us through this challenging journey.
-Collectively, Clients, Employers and Trades Unions working together are the best recipe for success for both the Engineering Construction Industry and NAECI.
+Only this will give our clients, existing and new, the confidence to engage with us through this challenging period.
+Collectively, Clients, Employers and Trade Unions working together are the best recipe for success for both the Engineering Construction Industry and NAECI.